 So far in November, overall visitors to the Netflights site have risen by 37% compared to the whole of October, with Summer 2021 being our most popular period for travel (+232%).
 At +258%, the USA has ranked as the number one, most searched-for destination.

-The well-known party cities of Miami (+1100%), Las Vegas (+680%), Orlando (+312%), New York JFK (+182%) and Los Angeles (+115%) topped out the most searched-for locations for travel in 2021 during the same period.
+And it looks like travellers are keen to party.
+Flights to Miami (+1100%), Las Vegas (+680%), Orlando (+312%), New York JFK (+182%) and Los Angeles (+115%) topped out the most searched-for locations for travel in 2021 during the same period.
 And judging by an increase of about a third in searches for seats in Premium, Business and First Class cabins, when Netflights customers can cross the Atlantic, you’re planning to treat yourselves and party like its 2019.

 Customers who are searching for flights are finding that they’re currently able to pick up a real bargain.
 For example, flights from London to Orlando in July and August 2021 are on average £502 and £528 respectively – that’s -28% and -11% compared to the same prices you’d have paid to book this time last year.
 Likewise, flights to New York and Los Angeles next summer are currently 15% and 26% lower, on average, compared to prices available in November 2019.
 And it’s not just London departures where the drop in prices is evident – Manchester to Orlando in 2021 is 17% lower than a year ago.